yusratmiah/yusratmiah.github.io/pages/about-me.md

     My work explores the intersection of Artificial Intelligence, Software Engineering, Design, and Transportation.

+    For Summer 2025, I am working on the Non-Contact AI-Drowsiness Detection System for Safe Driving Research Project.
+    This project involves deep learning and computer vision technologies.
+Through this experience, I hope to gain more insight about the impact of advanced algorithms in society and the various processes that are required for conducting research ethically and methodically.

+    I also have experience as a Undergraduate Researcher at Virginia Tech, where I worked on projects related to exploring how personal information is propagated online and space deorbiting systems.

     When I’m not working on research, I enjoy reading books, keeping with automative trends, and exploring the outdoors.

   hobbies: